 The implementation of Flue Gas Desulphurisation (FGD) in the existing and upcoming thermal power plants to curb SOx emissions is expected to complete by FY 2021-22.
 The cost of FGDD is estimated to be 0.4 to 0.5 Cr per MW.
 The fixed charges are likely to increase by about 30 paise due to the above notification.
 Central Electricity Authority has published a schedule for phasing of FGD which is enclosed as Annexure-VII.
 As per the phasing of FGD, one unit of NLC Tuticorin Expansion may complete the implementation by June 2020.
 Hence additional fixed charge of 30 paise per unit for the energy purchase from corresponding unit is estimated in the year 2021-22.
 The remaining stations are implementing during the year 2021-22 and 2022-23.
 Honorable Commission may kindly approve the same at the time of truing up for the year FY 22.

 The variable charges for first half of FY-20 is taken as such and the average of variable charges of first half is of FY-20 is taken for the estimation of variable charges for the remaining period of FY-20.The variable charges of subsequent years are estimated by giving 3% increase on the rate of FY-2020.
 Transmission charges are arrived based on the average of actual PoC charges from April to September 2019.
 Transmission losses and transmission charges for subsequent years are taken at the same rate.
-Honorable Commission may please note that Honorable CERC issued Draft Central Electricity Regulatory Commission (Sharing of Inter State Transmission charges and Losses Regulations),2019 in which the mechanism of point of Connection charges is significantly modified and as per draft regulations ,with major component of transmission charges will be payable based on the ratio of the quantum of long term contracts and medium term contracts.
-It is expected that there will be an increase of about 50 % in transmission charges for Kerala as per the methodology in draft regulations.
+Honorable Commission may please note that Honorable CERC issued Draft Central Electricity Regulatory Commission (Sharing of Inter State Transmission charges and Losses Regulations), 2019 in which the mechanism of point of Connection charges is significantly modified wherein major component of transmission charges are derived based on the total quantum of long term contracts and medium term contracts at national level.
+It is estimated that there will be an increase of about 50 % in transmission charges for Kerala as per the methodology in draft regulations.
 As the regulation is yet to be notified, KSEBL humbly request before the Honorable Commission to consider the changes in transmission charges on account of change in Regulations at the time of truing up.

 Power from Central Generating Stations